Create Self-Service Sites and Portals

 - Describe how self-service can help boost customer experience.

-- Describe how customer communities are integrated with Service Cloud.
+- Describe how self-service sites are integrated with Service Cloud.

 - Explain how to integrate custom branding and integration into your business processes.